Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Abstract

 \section{Abstract}

-{ In presence of a magnetic field, the multi-component ground states appear for trapped spin-1 Bose-Einstein condensates for both ferromagnetic and anti-ferromagnetic types of spin-spin interaction.
-We aim to produce an accurate analytical description of the multi-components states which is of fundamental importance.
-First, we show the analytical results provided by the Thomas-Fermi approximation, which is one of the most trusted and widely used analytical method.
-Despite being in the regime of Thomas-Fermi approximation, it provides wrong physical conclusions.
-We generalize the variational method introduced in the article \cite{kanjilal_variational} and demonstrate that the variational method is crucial in giving a proper analytical description of the multi-component states which is also backed by numerical simulation.}
+{ In presence of a magnetic field, multi-component ground states appear in trapped spin-1 Bose-Einstein condensates for both ferromagnetic and anti-ferromagnetic types of spin-spin interaction.
+We aim to produce an accurate analytical description of the multi-component states which is of fundamental importance.
+Despite being in the so-called regime of Thomas-Fermi approximation (condensates with large particle number), the scenario of multi-component states is problematic under this approximation due to large variation in densities of the sub-components.
+We generalize the variational method that we have introduced in the article \cite{kanjilal_variational} to overcome the limitations of T-F approximation.
+We demonstrate that the variational method is crucial in identifying multi-component ground states.
+A comparison of the results of the variational method, which is multi-modal by construction, with that of single-mode approximation is also presented in this paper to demonstrate a marked improvement in accuracy over single-mode approximation.
+We have also looked into the phase transition between the phase-matched and polar state in a trapped condensate using the variational method and have identified substantial change in the phase boundary.
+The correspondence of the phase diagram of the trapped case with the homogeneous one identifies other limitations of T-F approximation as opposed to the more accurate variational method.}